Frequently Asked Questions

-Click on "My Family Records" and then "Family Access Settings" to see both the names of those whom you have given permission to access your MyChart, and those for whom you are a proxy and can access their MyChart.
-If you no longer see the name of the person under the "Access Another Account" heading, then you should talk with him/her to find out more information.
-If the name is listed there, and you are having difficulties connecting to their MyChart, please call our MyChart Customer Service Center, available 8 a.m. to 5 p.m. weekdays: 585-275-URMC (8762), 1-888-661-6162.
+Click on Settings > Family & Friends to see whose MyChart account you can view, and who can view your MyChart.
+If you no longer see the name of the person under the "Whose Records Can I View" heading, then you should talk with him/her to find out more information.
+If the name is listed there, and you are having difficulties connecting, please call our MyChart Customer Service Center, available 8 a.m. to 5 p.m. weekdays: (585) 275-URMC (8762), 1 (888) 661-6162 (choose Option 1).
 You can also contact us through our online question form.

-You can sign up by logging into your URMC MyChart account, and click "Learn More" under MyChartCentral & Lucy section in the menu on the left.
+You can sign up by logging into your UR Medicine MyChart account, and clicking My Medical Record > Lucy & MyChartCentral.

-Contact our MyChart Customer Service Center for assistance: 8 a.m. to 5 p.m. weekdays: 585-275-URMC (8762), or 1-888-661-6162.
+Contact our MyChart Customer Service Center for assistance: 8 a.m. to 5 p.m. weekdays: (585) 275-URMC (8762), or 1 (888) 661-6162 (choose Option 1).
 After we verify your information, a new code will be sent via U.S. Postal Mail.
 Privacy issues prevent us from emailing a new access code to you.

 We take great care to ensure your health information is kept private and secure.
 Access to information is controlled through secure access codes, personal IDs, and passwords.
 Each person controls their password, and the account cannot be accessed without that password.
 Futher, MyChart uses the latest 128-bit SSL encryption technology with no caching to automatically encrypt your MyChart session.
 Unlike conventional email, all MyChart messaging is done while you are securely logged on to our website.